zhongyuchen/few-shot-text-classification/README.md

-# few-shot-learning
+# few-shot-text-classification

-Few-shot learning on binary text classification with Word2Vec weights initialization
+Few-shot binary text classification with Induction Networks and Word2Vec weights initialization

+## Reference

+This is an PyTorch implementation of the paper [Induction Networks for Few-Shot Text Classification](https://arxiv.org/abs/1902.10482v2).

 ## Few-shot Classification